heartshare/backup-script-1/README.md

 3. Write your backup configuration.
 Use `test-backup` file as a reference.

-4. Make an executable bundle from your configuration and backup-script, install it system-wide, and register systemd/launchd periodic jobs:
+4. Run the following command to make an executable bundle from your configuration and backup-script, install it system-wide, and register systemd/launchd periodic jobs:

 ```sh
 backup-script install test-backup # or ./path/to/test-backup